Principles

 06

 Things break.
-Agents produce wrong outputs.
+Agents produce weak work.
 Tests fail.
 Dependencies disappear.
-In a human organization, these failures become tickets, meetings, and status updates.
-In an autonomous organization, they become retry loops.
+In a human organization these failures turn into tickets, meetings, and status reports.
+Here they become retry loops with policy.

-When a milestone fails evaluation, the system retries with enhanced context -including what went wrong.
+When a milestone fails evaluation, the system retries with sharper context, including what went wrong.
 When retries exhaust, it escalates.
-When a pattern of failures emerges across goals, it's detected and surfaced.
+When failure patterns repeat, they are surfaced structurally.

 07